Some women swoon over a man who says he will give her “everything.” I swoon over the man who says he will give me “almost everything.”

 Buy me a home in every city I love.
 Filled with everything I could ever want or use.
 I want crafted coffees delivered to me every afternoon.
 Buy me all the clothes.
 Give me a life where I don’t have to go outside, except when I want to do so.
 And, and…oh, this is already too much for you?

-“Almost everything” is an incredible thing.
+“Almost everything” is incredibly generous.

 I’m not going to drain myself, physically, financially, or emotionally, to prove my love.
 If you need that from me, move on.
 I have partners, family, dependents.
 Heck, I have myself to take care of, you know.
 You can’t get everything from me.
 But less than “everything” is a far cry from “nothing.”